swcarpentry/r-novice-gapminder/_episodes/08-plot-ggplot2.md

 country.

 But what if we want to visualize both lines and points on the plot?
-We can simply add another layer to the plot:
+We can add another layer to the plot:

 ~~~